 If you have bipolar disorder, you probably are well-aware of the ups and downs of the disorder.
 When you’re manic, you’re high as a kite, afraid of nothing, sure that you can do whatever you set your mind to.
 You may speak frantically as your thoughts tumble out of your mouth faster than you can think them.
 When you’re depressed though, you may feel the world has stopped around you.
 You’re hopeless, sad, miserable, and feel worthless – you can’t even muster up enough energy to go to work or school.
 In between these cycles of depression and mania, your mood may be pretty stable, but you never know when mania or depression will sneak up on you and begin to run your life again.
 You may know it’s time to make a change in your life, but you may not know how.
-Vantage Point is ready to help you reclaim your life and make it your own.
+Vantage Point in Fayetteville, AR is ready to help you reclaim your life and make it your own.

 At Vantage Point, we understand the unique challenges that living with bipolar disorder causes.
 We know that the manic moods may feel intoxicating and exhilarating; we also understand that the deep lows of depression can make life feel worthless.
-Through our eclectic approach to treatment, we’ve helped countless children, teens, adults, and older adults navigate the waters of bipolar disorder and learn to lead a normal, healthy life.
+Through our center’s eclectic approach to mental health treatment, we’ve helped countless children, teens, adults, and older adults navigate the waters of bipolar disorder and learn to lead a normal, healthy life.

 How to Help a Loved One or Family Member Seek Treatment